haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-KNOXSS-entension-using-Selenium-and-Python.md

 * [Firefox extensions with selenium](https://intoli.com/blog/firefox-extensions-with-selenium/) -  I started with this blog post, which gave me an idea of how to load a Firefox extension using Selenium
 * [Creating profile with Firefox and Selenium](http://witkowskibartosz.com/blog/selenium-firefox-profile-for-automation.html) - describes how to set up a profile with Firefox needed when installing an add-on

-## Preparing:
+## Instalation:

-1. Download geckodriver - [Geckodriver release](https://github.com/mozilla/geckodriver/releases) - it should be placed in `/usr/bin/`
+1. Download latest geckodriver - [Geckodriver release](https://github.com/mozilla/geckodriver/releases) - it should be placed in `/usr/bin/` or in PATH variable.
 2. Download Firefox Developer Edition - [Firefox Developer Edition](https://www.mozilla.org/pl/firefox/developer/)
 3. Install latest Selenium in your Python environment - `pip install selenium --user`
 4. Login to the KNOXSS service and get your Cookies, it has to be passed in CLI.